radiac/mara/docs/api/events.rst

 An event handler is a function or generator which is registered with the Service using :ref:`method_service_listen` for certain classes of events.
-It is passed the instance of the event.
+It is passed the instance of the event, and handlers are able to modify it for future handlers if they wish.

 Multiple handlers can listen to a single event; they will be called in the order they are defined.
 If a handler does not want later handlers to receive